Jozaguts/e-commerce/README.md

 ##init:

     composer install
+    php artisan migrate --seed
     php artisan passport:install
-    php artisan migrate --seed
     npm install
+    npm run prod/dev
 ##run:

     php artisan serve
     npm run watch
-make sure that you are running on port 8000 and localhost http://127.0.0.1 if isn't you can change your proxy on laravelmix file webpack.mix.js
+make sure that you are running on port 8000 and localhost/ http://127.0.0.1 if isn't you can change your proxy on laravelmix file webpack.mix.js